paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2017-01-03-charitable_giving.markdown

 > I remain in a very fortunate position: I get to do what I enjoy, and I get paid to do it.
 Now, with a better understanding of my financial situation, I intend to share in the proceeds of this good fortune.
 Donating a portion of my revenue to charities, I plan to divide this up between a local charity focused on homelessness, and another fighting a global concern, climate change.

 Speaking to my accountant some weeks later, he suggested giving in a personal capacity.
 Besides reducing my taxable income, individual donations are eligible for Gift Aid, a scheme which allows charities to claim an additional 25% on top of the original amount.
-It's taken me a while to put this into action, but today I chose the two charities I'll be supporting during this second year of self-employment by donating 1% of my revenue.
+It's taken me a while to put this into action, but today I chose the two charities I'll be supporting during this second year of self-employment, donating 1% of my revenue.

 The first charity I've chosen is [Sussex Nightstop][6], via their [Make Change Count][7] campaign: